 In this second setup, we hang the battery and magnet beneath a stationary steel bolt.
 The magnet-battery combination sticks to the bolt because a bit of the magnetic field goes up through the battery.
 We used the same AA battery, the same piece of wire, and a single DC6 magnet.

-This produced some fun results, with the battery spinning out of control.
+This produced some obvious results, with the battery spinning out of control.
 This is a good way to demonstrate the motor in front of a large group, where you need motion that's more obvious from a distance.

 This is the most common setup we’ve seen, but we chose to present it last.
 It can be challenging to come up with a stable configuration of the wire that allows it to spin well without falling off.
 Be prepared to fiddle with the wire a bit to get it right.